Litetoken/Litetokens/README.md

 ### Send

-A **send** message sends a quantity of any Czarcraft asset from the source address to the destination address.
+A **send** message sends a quantity of any Litetokens asset from the source address to the destination address.
 If the sender does not hold a sufficient quantity of that asset at the time that the send message is parsed (in the sequence of transactions), then the send is filled partially.

-czarcraftd supports sending litecoins, for which no data output is used.
+litetokensd supports sending litecoins, for which no data output is used.

 ### Order